 I also find helpful that the final article in the issue, Heath Pearson’s “The Prickly Skin of White Supremacy: Race in the ‘Real America’” takes us to the idea of hope: “John Jackson’s claim [is] that hope is one of anthropology’s most insightful and powerful rubrics ‘for reimagining possibility.’
 Not blind hope.
 Hope as that which binds together ‘social change, progress, and even revolution’” (56; see On Ethnographic Sincerity).

-The idea of hope takes us to the subject of the July 2020 Open Anthropology issue.
+The idea of hope led to our final co-edited volume, the July 2020 Open Anthropology.

 Agbe-Davies, Anna S. Review of Race and Practice in Archaeological Interpretation by Charles E. Orser, Jr, Transforming Anthropology (2009).